Seagate/cortx/doc/Importing_OVA_File.rst

 Importing OVA File
 ==================

-Based on the hypervisor you use, refer the procedures mentioned below, by clicking and expanding the sections below.
+Based on the hypervisor you use, click and expand the sections below to view the procedure.

 .. raw:: html